Andres-MMG/restauratufoto_cl/ARCHITECTURE.md

 Supabase is used for:
 - Authentication
 - Data storage
-- Edge functions for photo processing
+- Node.js functions for photo processing

 ## Future Improvements